About

 From Technology to Healthcare, we partner industry, talent, policy and passion to innovate and create opportunity.

-• ADDRESSING CLIMATE & HEALTH
+ADDRESSING CLIMATE & COMMUNITY HEALTH THROUGH ENTREPRENEURSHIP

 Why we do it

-Labor Market Dilemmas
+Labor Market Dilemmas and Demand for Innovation

 The demographic shift in Europe is causing significant labor shortages due to a decrease in the working-age population.
 For example, Italy's working-age population (15 to 64 years old) has shrunk from 66.4% in 2000 to 57.9% in 2020, signaling a crucial labor market contraction.